 You don’t need previous experience, but you should have advanced English language skills, both spoken and written.
 We strongly recommend familiarising yourself with the social and political news going on within the country before you arrive.
 You may cover topics related to these issues, and it will help you hit the ground running when you start.

-This project is available all year round, so you can choose when you’d like to join, from a minimum of three weeks.
+This project is available all year round, so you can choose when you’d like to join.
 The longer you stay, the more you’ll see, and the more journalism work experience you’ll gain while in Ghana.

 - Press conferences

 - Your experience

 - Anything that captures your interest